ioccc-src/winner/2024/README.md

 As you study the [2024/codemeow/prog.c source code](%%REPO_URL%%/2024/codemeow/prog.c), try not to lose track of the forest of obfuscation while tracking down the execution path trees.

-We think this code will "grow on you" as the C expression goes just a compiled C code  "_grows on parse trees_".  :-)
+We think this code will "grow on you" as the C expression goes just as compiled C code  "_grows on parse trees_".  :-)

 * [2024/kurdyukov2](kurdyukov2/index.html)